mittinatten/freesasa/README.md

 License: GPLv3 (see file COPYING).
 Copyright: Simon Mitternacht 2013.

-This code has been tested for functionality for a small set of PDBs.
+This code has been tested for functionality for a set of around 2000 PDBs.
 A standalone version can be compiled by running 'make'.
 The command './calc_sasa -h' will give information about usage.

-Incomplete description of the algorithms and the API can be found in doc/manual.tex.
+A description of the algorithms and the library can be found in doc/manual.tex.

 It is my intention to keep the interface so general and flexible that